inspirai/wilderness-scavenger/README.md

 ## Installation (from PyPI)

-**Note: this may not be maintained in time.**
+**Note: this may not be maintained in time.
+We strongly recommend using the installation method above**

 Alternatively, you can install the package from PyPI directly.
 But note that this will only install the gameplay API `inspirai_fps`, not the backend engine.
-So you still need to manually download the engine binaries and assets (`unity3d`) from our repository.
+So you still need to manually download the correct engine backend from the [Supported Platfroms](#supported-platforms) section.

 ```bash
 pip install inspirai-fps